Meeting the needs of residents, employees, students, and stakeholders.

 There are three ways to find what you're looking for in the plan:

-The Oakland Plan is 2.5 years in the making, with thousands of Oakland employees and residents involved, so there's a lot to read and understand, but there are a few common themes that you'll see throughout the plan's proposals:
+The Oakland Plan was developed over 2.5 years, with thousands of Oakland employees and residents involved, so there's a lot to read and understand.
+Here are a few common themes that you'll see throughout the plan's proposals:

 Oakland is a globally important center of innovation, research, healthcare, and education, and a great place to live, work, learn, and play.
 Generations of newcomers have found – and continue to find – economic opportunities and community here.
 Oakland invests in and supports inclusive housing choices, protects and enhances residential areas, and meets the needs of people at every stage of their lives.
 Oakland provides equitable employment and entrepreneurial opportunities, fosters technological innovation, promotes collaborative civic and community engagement, and offers world-renowned cultural institutions, all served by accessible mobility systems -- resulting in a healthy, livable, and resilient neighborhood.
 It is also a beautiful place where historic structures and zero carbon buildings exist together in harmony, and it has a network of inviting parks and open spaces where people of all ages are welcome.
 Oakland's surrounding hillsides are blanketed with healthy trees and crisscrossed by trails.
 This is a community that cherishes its distinctive history and character, while acknowledging systemic inequities that have disadvantaged the Black community, immigrants, and students.
 Oakland is learning from the past to build a more just and equitable future for all.